Article · Mar 6, 2026

 - The trigger that auto-inserts a default

 - They are now authenticated.
 Their session is valid.
-They have a JWT (a signed token the browser sends with every request to prove who they are).
+They have a JWT.

 - But they have no row in

 user_roles, so every RLS policy that checks the role returns false.
 Every query for their own data returns zero rows. - The frontend has no branch for “authenticated but no role.”
-It shows a blank page.
+Blank page.

 The canonical pattern is a Postgres trigger on auth.users that fires AFTER INSERT and writes a default-role row into user_roles.
-The non-obvious detail is the SECURITY DEFINER clause and the set search_path = '' declaration.
+Two non-obvious clauses make it work:

 -- Function: assign default role on signup